Transfer Money From Singapore To Thailand. Cheap And Fast Ways To Send Money Abroad.

-To transfer money from Singapore to Thailand using one of the international money transfer providers in our tables, the fees range from 0.75 SGD with Remitly to 14.69 SGD with OFX (but the fee could be even higher with a bank).
+To transfer money from Singapore to Thailand using one of the international money transfer providers in our tables, the fees range from 13.17 SGD with Wise to 14.23 SGD with OFX (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 How long does it take to transfer money from Singapore to Thailand?

 The length of time it takes to transfer money from Singapore to Thailand depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider from Singapore to Thailand is Wise, which can deliver the money to your recipient in THB in Instant-2 Days.
 The slowest provider to transfer Singapore Dollar to Thailand is OFX, which takes 1-3 Days to transfer money from Singapore to Thailand.